rob-dalton/pretty-pipeline/README.md

-# pretty-pipeline
+# Pretty Pipeline
-Python package for creating and running ETL data pipelines.
+Python package for creating and running ETL pipelines.